pytek-io/website/tutorial/apps.md

 demos.hello_world_argument
 ```

-In practice we would recommend using CSS for common style properties and customize specific components directly in the code.
+We would recommend using CSS for common style properties and customize specific components directly in the code.

 ### Summary